 With superstar fashion designer (opens in new tab) crafting the look and the feel of the movie's characters, The Fifth Element presents an inspiring vision of the near-future that’s catwalk sexy and riven with real-world foibles.

-Speaking about the creative process behind Guardians, writer-director James Gunn’s his movie is "more about yellow and blue and teal and orange.
+Speaking about the creative process behind Guardians, writer-director James Gunn’s has said that (opens in new tab) his movie is "more about yellow and blue and teal and orange.
 But I also really wanted to up the ante with the pulp elements.”

 Guardians 2 picked up the same ball and ran even further with it back in April and now Luc Besson’s Valerian and the City of a Thousand Planets has arrived in cinemas, oozing sci-fi chic with star-studded style (yep, Rihanna is in it) and an eye-popping palette of otherworldly sights and sounds.